PicnicSupermarket/localicious/README.md

 By running the following localicious command:

-`localicious render ./copy.yaml ./output_path --platforms android --languages en`
+`localicious render ./copy.yaml ./output_path --outputTypes android --collections ANDROID,SHARED --languages en`

 We can generate a strings.xml file for Android with the English translations provided: